 I have tried many cast iron pans but by far the best is Victoria.

 Lodge cast iron is just a waste of time.
 Other types of cast iron have enamel which makes it easier to clean.
 I like the many good qualities of cast iron but the most difficult downside is the cleaning.
-It terrible for a lazy dishwasher like me.
+It is terrible for a lazy dishwasher like me.

 Would I buy cast iron again?
-Probably not after getting the wonderful non stick pans that I have.
+Probably not after getting the wonderful non-stick pans that I have.
 I must admit that cast iron has some really great qualities, but this pan won’t survive the next move.
 It will be thrown away and I will never buy a cast iron pan again.

 Who does a cast iron pan appeal to?
-People who might have a campfire, firepit, or go camping would do great to consider a cast iron pan.
+People who might have a campfire, or firepit, or go camping would do great to consider a cast iron pan.
 The rest of us, probably not.
-The weight, and special cleaning requirements are just a thing of the past.
+The weight and special cleaning requirements are just a thing of the past.
 I enjoyed the experience but I am ready to move on.